-The graduate program in sport and exercise psychology at Purdue has a research emphasis and focuses on social relationships, self-perceptions, motivational and emotional processes, well-being, and adaptation to adversity in sport, exercise, and physical activity settings.
-M.S. and Ph.D. degrees are offered.
+The graduate program in sport and exercise psychology at Purdue has a research emphasis and focuses on social relationships, self-perceptions, motivational, post-motivational, and emotional processes, well-being, and adaptation to adversity in sport, exercise, and physical activity settings.
+M.S. and Ph.D. degrees are offered, and there are opportunities for a dual degree with the MPH (Masters of Public Health) program in our College of Health and Human Sciences.
 Information about the graduate programs in the Department of Health and Kinesiology, including application procedures, can be found on the graduate programs web page.

 The M.S. degree is designed to take two years of full-time study.
 Students complete 24 credit hours of coursework in kinesiology, research methods and statistics, and related areas such as psychology and human development.
 The main focus of the M.S. degree is the completion of a research thesis, which is developed in consultation with a faculty mentor.
 The program is well suited to individuals who seek to enter doctoral programs in kinesiology, counseling, social/developmental psychology, education, or social work.
-Recent graduates have pursued careers in athletic administration, health care, and social work.
+Recent graduates have pursued careers in athletic administration, health care, and social work, and doctoral studies in sport and exercise psychology.
 Successful applicants come from a range of undergraduate programs/majors, though coursework or research experience in kinesiology and psychology is desirable.

-Prospective applicants to the M.S. and Ph.D. programs can consult the department graduate program website for entrance requirements, deadlines, and application procedures, and are invited to contact Dr. McDonough with questions and to arrange a campus visit.
+Prospective applicants to the M.S. and Ph.D. programs can consult the department graduate program website for entrance requirements, deadlines, and application procedures, and are invited to contact Dr. McDonough and/or Dr. Amireault with questions and to arrange a campus visit.

 Graduate Courses in Sport and Exercise Psychology: